Why Deck Safety Issues in Kansas City Are Often Missed Until It’s Too Late

 How Professional Railing Design Reduces Risk

-At Johnson County Deck Builders, we intentionally design railing systems with redundancy, especially on wood decks.
+At Acumen Renovations, we intentionally design railing systems with redundancy, especially on wood decks.

 A key design decision is whether the railing is built: